hyiltiz/batchFilter/README.md

 instead), e.g. '`1:end'`, `'3:6'`, `'[2 4 end-1]'`, `'{[1 2]}'` etc.

 4. `'eye()'` specifies ALL the columns as target columns or all rows as a single group.
-This is equivalent to '1:end' for indexList, and a single vector of all ones with the same length of the variable(s) to be processed.
+This is equivalent to '1:end' for indexList, or a single vector of all ones with the same length of the variable(s) to be processed for groupVar.

 5. `'file()'` chooses the variable that shares the same name with the data file to be used.